 5 – Absolutely, yes

 0 – No

-A full-featured POS system can show you what the busiest times of your week are so you know how to schedule.
+A full-featured POS system can show you the busiest times of your week so you know how to schedule.

-With robust reporting features, you can understand which are your best-selling items and which are not.
+With robust reporting features, you can understand your best-selling items and those not.
 You can also learn the percentage of customers who are new versus returning.